EPCCed/archer2-intro-to-lammps/_episodes/02-MD-primer.md

 ## Advanced input commands

-LAMMPS has a very powerful suite for calculating, and outputing all kinds of physical properties during the simulation.
+LAMMPS has a very powerful suite for calculating, and outputting all kinds of physical properties during the simulation.
 Calculations are most often under a `compute` command, and then the output is handled by a `fix` command.
 As an example, we will now see three examples, but there are (at the time of writing) over 150 different `compute` commands with many options each).